GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlow/Example.rst

 This concludes the example on setting up an immiscible two-phase flow simulation in a channelized permeability field.
 For any feedback on this example, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.

-**Next example**

-In :ref:`TutorialDeadOilEgg`, we learn how to run a multiphase test case with wells.

 **For more details**